donghui-dai/donghui-dai.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a PhD student at the [Department of Computing](https://www.comp.polyu.edu.hk/), [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
 My research interests are wireless system and mobile security.
 At HKPU, my chief supervisor is [Dr. Ray Yang](https://www4.comp.polyu.edu.hk/~csyanglei/#/pages/profile/about).

-Prior to that, I obtained my bachelor's degree at [Sun Yat-sen University](https://www.sysu.edu.cn/) with major in electrical engineering.
+Prior to that, I obtained my bachelor's degree at [Sun Yat-sen University](https://www.sysu.edu.cn/) with major in electrical engineering under the supervision of [Dr. Peiran Wu](https://seit.sysu.edu.cn/teacher/445).

-<i>There is no royal road to learning.</i>
+<i>There's only one corner of the universe you can be sure of improving, and that's your own self.</i>

 ## Visitors